 Built to enable the work of Unblocked’s engineering team, chiSSL is a new, lightweight version of chisel that allows you to expose any local server running on your development machine to the internet with a valid SSL certificate, all via a single command.

-Jump to the <a href="#get-started">Getting Started</a> section for configuration and examples.
+Jump to the Getting Started section for configuration and examples.

-is a mandatory requirement for most applications, but running your local development server with a valid SSL certificate is no small matter.
+We all know https is a mandatory requirement for most applications, but running your local development server with a valid SSL certificate is no small matter.
 Even if you make it through all the set up steps, you’re still limited by whether or not you have control over the client.

 Take Slack webhooks, for example.
 Enabling a local service on your development machine to receive webhooks from Slack requires that the service is reachable over the internet and can provide a valid SSL certificate.
 At Unblocked, this is a common part of our workflow as we build our product.
 However, we’ve found that the choices available to complete this connection are either cost prohibitive or too low-level (e.g., they mainly focus on TCP/UDP tunnels).